 Source for performance figures: Financial Express

-The manager invests in sound businesses out of favour with other investors but with the potential to recover.
-He usually holds shares in a small number of companies which increases the fund’s potential to outperform its benchmark, but is a higher-risk approach.
+The manager invests in financially sound businesses out of favour with other investors but with the potential to recover.
+He usually holds shares in a small number of companies which increases the fund’s performance potential, but is a higher-risk approach.

 Andrew Rose runs this fund quite conservatively.
 He invests in companies of all sizes, including higher-risk smaller companies, across a diverse range of sectors.

-Performance has been strong over the long term and our analysis shows returns have been boosted by the manager’s ability to select companies with good prospects, although past performance is not a guide to future returns.
-Given the manager’s more conservative approach, we wouldn't necessarily expect it to beat the return of the broader market when share prices are rising quickly.
-But we expect it to hold up well when markets are more subdued.
+Performance has been strong over the long term though and our analysis shows returns have been boosted by the manager’s ability to select companies with good prospects, although past performance isn’t a guide to the future.
+The manager’s more conservative approach means we don't necessarily expect the fund to beat the broader market when share prices are rising quickly.
+But we’d normally expect it to hold up well when markets are more subdued.
 We think this should help the fund perform well over the long term.

-This fund aims to match the performance of the FTSE Japan Index.
-This is a broad index of more than 500 companies.
+This fund aims to match the performance of the FTSE Japan: a broad index of more than 500 companies.

-This fund is fully replicated, so it invests in every stock in the FTSE Japan Index.
-We view this as a good option for low cost, broad exposure to the Japanese stock market.
+The fund invests in the shares of every company in the FTSE Japan Index to ensure close tracking.
+We think it’s a good option for low cost, broad exposure to the Japanese stock market.

-Michael Lindsell focuses his efforts on a small number of companies with unique market positions, strong brands and easily understandable business models that he believes are capable of standing the test of time.
-The concentrated nature of this portfolio increases risk.
+Michael Lindsell focuses on companies with market leading positions, strong brands and easily understandable business models that he believes are capable of standing the test of time.
+They invest in quite a small number of companies which increases risk.

-The fund has performed well since the end of 2014 but performed similarly to the broad Japanese stock market prior to this.
-Our analysis suggests the manager has been successful in adding value through his investments in the consumer goods sector in recent years.
+The fund’s done well since the end of 2014 but performed similarly to the broad Japanese stock market before this.
+Our analysis shows the manager has invested in some of the best-performing consumer goods companies in recent years and this has boosted returns.

-As it is an offshore fund you are not normally entitled to compensation through the UK Financial Services Compensation Scheme.
-If you are considering an investment please ensure you read the fund's Key Investor Information which contains further details.
+As this is an offshore fund you are not normally entitled to compensation through the UK Financial Services Compensation Scheme.
+If you are considering an investment please read the fund's Key Investor Information which contains further details.

 Latest research updates